frontandrew/webpack-enviroment/readme.md

-# praktikum
+# Webpack Enviroment
 #### v0.0.1
 -----
 Hi!
 And wellcome.

-'Praktikum' is a _study project_.
+'Webpack Enviroment' is a _study project_.
 Purpose of this project is to learn how to build enviroment for develop and realise web-projects.

 Using tools:
 - Webpack;